-Out of the 3 inventions that failed, this has to be one of the more interesting one’s.
+Of the 3 inventions that failed before succeeding, this one has got to be one of the more interesting ones.
 Why?
-Because as you can tell from the name itself, WD-40 has failed 39 times before being successful.
-WD-40 literally stands for “Water Displacement 40th Attempt“.
+As you can tell from the name itself, WD-40 has failed 39 times before coming up with their final product.
+WD-40 literally stands for “Water Displacement 40th Attempt”.
 Funny right?
 Norm Larsen, a chemist, was the inventor of this amazing penetrating oil and water-displacing spray.

 2 | Dyson Vacuum Cleaner

 “Enjoy failure and learn from it.
 You can never learn from success.“ - James Dyson